The Freedom of Information Act 1982 gives the community a legal right to apply for access to Moreland City Council documents.

 Regardless of the timeframe allowed by the legislation (including any exceptions or extensions), we will always try to make a decision about a request as quickly as possible.

-If Council requires an applicant to pay a deposit as outlined above, the timeframe for processing the request is reset upon receipt of the deposit payment.
+If we require an applicant to pay a deposit as outlined above, the timeframe for processing the request is reset upon receipt of the deposit payment.

 When a decision regarding access to documents is made, it includes: